This is the “it” fruit of the moment!

 But that was then, and this is now.

-Now, my fruit-loving friends, we have an abundance of fruity options.
-The now-ubiquitous kiwi is often overlooked.
-We want something newer, flashier, with more bling!
+Now, my fruit-loving friends, we have an abundance of fruity options and the now-ubiquitous kiwi is often overlooked.
+These days want something newer, flashier, with more bling!

 Baby kiwis are a cousin of the larger kiwi, and are about the size of a grape, or a grape tomato.
 (More on this pairing later.)
-Imported from Chile in early March, from New Zealand in mid-March to April, or domestically from California or Oregon growers in September to mid-October, you’ll find these in the produce section, in a 6-ounce clamshell package for about $3.50.
+They’re grown in California, Oregon and New Zealand, and you’ll find these in the produce section, in a 6-ounce clamshell package, for about $5.

 They’re super sweet, tender, more delicate than a full-size kiwi and without that fuzzy skin the large version sports.
 You eat the whole berry, skin and all!